ManiaExchange/GeryKnockout/docs/user-guide.md

 | Dynamic | [/ko multi dynamic *total_rounds*](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-multi-constant-kos--extra-per_x_players--dynamic-total_rounds--none) | A hybrid algorithm which aims for `total_rounds` rounds throughout the knockout.
 It starts off with 1 KO per round, then progressively increases the KO count towards the middle and goes gradually back down to 1 KO for the final rounds. |

 #### How the dynamic multiplier works
-Among these multipliers, Dynamic is perhaps the most advanced one.
+Among these multipliers, Dynamic is without doubt the most advanced one, so let's take a moment to see how it works.
 In essence, it is about approximating the total number of KOs such that the total number of rounds equals the desired number of rounds.

-First, a base curve is defined.
-It defines the relative amount of additional KOs per round over the baseline of 1 KO/round.
+First, a base curve `base_curve(r)` is defined.
+It defines the relative amount of additional KOs per round `r` over the baseline of 1 KO/round.

 ![Base curve](img/base-curve.png)

-Then, the goal is to find the target scaled curve `c(r) = a * base_curve(r) + 1` such that the sum over `c(r)` for all rounds equals the total number of KOs to be performed.
+Then, the goal is to find a discretized, scaled curve `c(r) = a * base_curve(r) + 1` such that the sum over `c(r)` for all rounds equals the total number of KOs to be performed.
 This is done by approximation; we start off with an initial value of `a` and calculate the sum of `c(r)` until we find a value for `a` of which the sum of `c(r)` equals the total number of KOs.
+This generally takes a few tries to

 With a player count of 40, number of rounds set to 20 and no unexpected KOs, the number of KOs/round and player count will look like the following: